-If you are just getting started with web development, you might find it overwhelming when you realize that you might have to learn more than one programming language — it is hard enough to learn one language!
+If you are just starting with web development, you might find it overwhelming if you have to learn more than one programming language — it is hard enough to learn one.

 The three most important types of languages for web use are:

-- Markup Languages, which are used to annotate data and content with semantic information about that content.
+- Markup languages, which annotate data and content with semantic information about that content

-- Style Sheet Languages, which are used by rendering engines to determine how to display data and content.
+- Style sheet languages, used by rendering engines to determine how to display data and content

-- Programming Languages, which are used to instruct a computer to do certain things.
+- Programming languages, which instruct a computer to do certain things

 Do I Need More Than One Language?